-appeal).
-If re or go on to L ree additional levels in the appeals process after Level 2 (for a total of five levels of viewers say no to your Level 2 appeal, you decide whether to accept their decision level 3 appeal. this chapter tells more about Levels 3, 4, and 5 of the appeals process.
+□ There are three additional levels in the appeals process after Level 2 (for a total of five levels appeal).
+If reviewers say no to your Level 2 appeal, you decide whether to accept their decis or go on to Level 3 appeal. ☐ Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.
 Section 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon Section 8.1 This section is only about three services: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services